Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

-Fig. \ref{Tr-cdf-SU} presents a perspective that explains the advantage of the NARX neural network solution compared to the modified Foschini-Miljanic algorithm-based solution.
+Fig. \ref{Tr-cdf-SU} depicts the cumulative distribution function (CDF) of the throughput in the SN for different primary network loads.
+This figure presents a perspective that explains an added advantage of the NARX neural network solution compared to the modified Foschini-Miljanic algorithm-based solution.
 The figure shows that in the case of the SN that uses the modified Foschini-Miljanic algorithm, around 15\% of the time SUs will be unable to transmit (throughput is zero) when the PN load equals 0.16 and this number increases to around 30\% as the PN load increases.
 This is because the SN that uses the Foschini-Miljanic algorithm is only able to infer the modulation scheme used in the primary link and not the channel coding rate, which leads to SUs not being able to have a finer assessment of their effect on the PN when the nearest primary link is using a modulation ``\emph{type 0}".
 As a result, and as discussed earlier, in order to protect the PN, those SUs using the modified Foschini-Miljanic scheme for which the nearest primary link use modulation ``\emph{type 0}" are blocked from transmitting.
-In contrast, the proposed technique using NARX neural network, ``\emph{Primary with secondary-NN- No change in PU modulation}'', is able to estimate the finer AMC configuration of coding rate setting, making this protection and the blocking of SU unnecessary (except when the nearest link is using the AMC mode for a lowest rate, which corresponds to CQI=1).
-Consequently, as seen in Fig. \ref{Tr-cdf-SU}, the proposed technique increases the transmission opportunities in the secondary network by the same percentage of time that the SUs are blocked in the case of using the modified Foschini-Miljanic algorithm-based solution.
+In contrast, the proposed technique using NARX neural network, ``\emph{PN+SN-NN Cog.Eng.- Modulation}'', is able to estimate the finer AMC configuration of coding rate setting, making this protection and the blocking of SU unnecessary (except when the nearest link is using the AMC mode for a lowest rate, which corresponds to CQI=1).
+Consequently, as seen in Fig. \ref{Tr-cdf-SU}, the proposed technique increases the transmission opportunities in the SN by the same percentage of time that the SUs are blocked in the case of using the modified Foschini-Miljanic algorithm-based solution.